Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Numerical experiments

 \section{Numerical experiments}

-Sparse signal and image recovery/reconstrcution through measurements $ y = Ax+\nu,$ where $ x$ denotes the original signal or image and $ \nu $ denotes the measurement errors, are typical linear inverse problems.
-In this section, we provide some experiment results for the HBROTP algorithm proposed in this paper and compare its performance with several existing methods.
-The experiments are performed on a server with the processor Intel(R) Xeon(R) CPU E5-2680 v3@ 2.50GHz and 256GB memory.
-All involved convex optimization problems are solved by CVX \cite{GB17} with solver \emph{'Mosek'} \cite{AA20}.
-The comparison of five algorithms including HBROTP, ROTP2, PGROTP, $\ell_1$-min and OMP are mainly made via the phase transition with synthetic data and the reconstruction of a few images are shown in sections \ref{phase_trans} and \ref{real_image}, respectively.
+Sparse signal and image recovery through measurements $ y = Ax+\nu,$ where $ x$ denotes the signal/image to recover, is a typical linear inverse problem.
+In this section, we provide some experiment results for the proposed HBROTP algorithm and compare its performance with several existing methods.
+The experiments in Sections \ref{phase_trans} and \ref{real_image} are performed on a server with the processor Intel(R) Xeon(R) CPU E5-2680 v3@ 2.50GHz and 256GB memory, while others are performed on a PC with the processor Intel(R) Core(TM) i7-10700 CPU @ 2.90 GHz and 16 GB memory.
+All involved convex optimization problems are solved by CVX \cite{GB17} with solver \emph{`Mosek'} \cite{AA20}.
+The comparison of six algorithms including HBROTP, ROTP2, PGROTP, $\ell_1$-min, OMP and PLB is mainly made via the phase transitions based on synthetic data together with the reconstruction, deblurring and denoising of a few real images.